eugenia1984/vue-js/README.md

 Here you will find my Vue.js practices

-1. A landing page, similar to Tesla
+1. A landing page of cars.

 ---